-The Department of Water and Sanitation will this month conduct a virtual celebration of the Clear Rivers Campaign to mark July as Mandela Month.
+The Department of Water and Sanitation has appealed to South Africans to keep the country's rivers clean to mark the July as the Mandela Month.

 The Clear Rivers Campaign is the department's annual event in which thousands of South Africans celebrate the Mandela Month by cleaning the country's rivers and other polluted water sources, in areas where they live.
 The objective of the campaign is to undertake a collaborative effort and actively engage communities as well as promoting and creating ongoing awareness and education on protecting our water resources.

 Fostering volunteerism among communities is actively encouraged as part of this is proactive approach to protecting our rivers, streams, wetlands and other water ecosystems.

-However, because of the lockdown rules that prohibit mass gatherings, the department is appealing to South Africans to mark the 30th anniversary of Mandela Month by keeping the rivers in their neighbourhood clean to enable the sustainability of access to water.
+However, because of the lockdown rules that prohibit mass gatherings, the department is appealing to South Africans to mark the 30th anniversary of Mandela Month by virtually keeping the rivers in their neighbourhood clean to enable the sustainability of access to water.
 They should not litter or throw foreign objects into rivers that will impact negatively on the lives of downstream users.